trinaya-kantevari/trinaya-kantevari/README.md

 <h1 align="center">Hi 👋, I'm Trinaya Kantevari</h1>
-<h3 align="center">A passionate DevOps engineer, who is continuously learning and improving her skills with each day.
-Feel free to reach out for any Freelance Projects.</h3>

 - 🔭 I work on **DevOps and Cloud related projects.**

 - 👯 I’m looking to collaborate on **Cloud-native Projects**